OpenZeppelin/cairo-contracts/docs/ERC20.md

 ):
 ```

-To create a token your need to deploy it like this:
+To create a token you need to deploy it like this:

 ```python
 erc20 = await starknet.deploy(